-Over the past three years, I have written a lot about the issues of media/technology and our youth of today.
-Much of it is available on my Just Thinking site, and I encourage you to check out the articles/series that I have published about various topics, some of which include much more specific recommendations regarding how to address media/technology concerns.
+Over the past decade and a half, I have written a lot about the issues of media/technology and our youth of today.
+Most of it is available on my website (by searching under the tag term “technology”), and I encourage you to check out the articles/series that I have published about various topics, some of which include much more specific recommendations regarding how to address media/technology concerns.
 Through all of this, though, I realize that some people often look at recommendations such as mine from a restrictive standpoint, in much of the same way we might view health advice or religious beliefs.
 For this (and many other reasons), it is understandable that we would feel worn down by advice that does not naturally coalesce with how we and others might be living today.
 But beyond the perception of rules and restraint, there is another vision for media/technology and our youth that is aspirational.
 It is one which is founded not on limitation, but on hopes and dreams that I believe almost all of us share for our kids.
 It is a desire to put their well-being first in importance, and trends and technological advances second.

 My vision begins with three major principles.
 From here it develops into a broader landscape of how these principles apply to day-to-day habits and routines.
 These principles are as follows:

 - Media/technology encourages (not discourages) natural, healthy development throughout the lifespan, in the physical, psychological, social, and spiritual domains.

 - Media/technology promotes human autonomy and critical-thinking, not unnecessary dependence on devices

 - Media/technology is a means to an end, not an end in itself.